-From 6 April 2018 to 5 April 2019, employers have to pay a minimum of 2% of qualifying earnings into an employee’s pension pot.
-Employees themselves must contribute a minimum of 3% of their qualifying earnings.
-(Employees can contribute more than 3% if they want to, but this doesn’t mean that employers have to contribute more than 2%.)
-From 6 April 2019, the minimum contributions will increase to 5% for employees and 3% for employers.
+From 6 April 2019 onwards, employers had to pay a minimum of 3% of qualifying earnings into an employee’s pension pot.
+Employees themselves must contribute a minimum of 5% of their qualifying earnings.
+(Employees can contribute more than 5% if they want to, but this doesn’t mean that employers have to contribute more than 3%.)

 Do I have to enrol seasonal or temporary workers?